 The Basic Practicum is designed to facilitate participants to move from an external control psychology view of life and relationships, towards an internal control psychology perspective.

-would like them to be at the end of the year; and to develop plans to realise the QWPs.
+Participants will not work with clients during the BP but instead will work on themselves and their own relationships.
+The idea is to facilitate the participants as they attempt to integrate Choice Theory into their own lives before using it with others in a helping relationship.
+Each participant will be asked to identify two current relationships that they wish to improve over the year.
+These can be two personal relationships or one personal and one professional.
+They will be asked to clarify the quality world pictures of those relationships, how they would like them to be at the end of the year; and to develop plans to realise the QWPs.
 They will be asked to journal about the process, and to bring issues about the process to the practicum group.
 Providing they feel comfortable doing so, participants may share with others as much as they wish of the process and the journey to a better relationship.

-expectations (quality world pictures of the Practicum), contracting, information about Practicum content, and focus on relationships.
+Each Practicum session will focus on a key concept in Choice Theory.
+Session one will be involvement, expectations (quality world pictures of the Practicum), contracting, information about Practicum content, and focus on relationships.
 Subsequent sessions will focus on Needs and Quality World, Total Behaviours, the Creative System, the perceptual filters and the Perceived world.
 In the stories that participants bring to the Practicum session, they are encouraged to focus on that particular aspect of Choice Theory in particular.

 Role Play during Basic Practicum